Shell money: Middle East

 In parts of West Asia, Cypraea annulus, the ring cowry, so-called because of the bright orange-colored ring on the back or upper side of the shell, was commonly used.
 Many specimens were found by Sir Austen Henry Layard in his excavations at Nimrud in 1845–1851.
+In certain regions of present day Bangladesh and India, this type of old cowry is also being discovered.